 Your regular financial aid is based on the cost of attendance in Evanston.
 Study abroad program costs vary widely; your financial aid for study abroad will be based on the cost of attendance for your specific program and term, including the exchange rate and a reasonable cost of living for the area in which you will be studying.

 - For programs that cost more than Northwestern, your Northwestern Scholarship assistance will be increased to cover your higher financial need.
 Because you cannot participate in Federal Work-Study while abroad, your work-study allotment (if any) will be offered as a subsidized loan for your quarter(s) abroad.

 - For programs that cost less than Northwestern, your financial need will be lower than usual, so your aid will be reduced: work-study will be reduced first, and Northwestern Scholarship may be reduced if necessary.

 Financial aid cannot cover the cost of housing in Evanston while you are studying abroad.
 You are responsible for canceling your on-campus housing contract or subletting your off-campus apartment for the quarter(s) you will be abroad.
-Financial aid also does not cover: optional orientations, course fees, or housing upgrades; excursions or personal travel while abroad; luggage, bag fees, adapters, or related costs.
+Financial aid also does not cover: optional orientations, course fees, or housing upgrades; excursions or personal travel while abroad; shipping or storage; bank or transaction fees; luggage, bag fees, adapters, or related costs.